ducminhgd/notes/computer/microservices/event-sourcing.md

 ## Solution

 A good solution to this problem is to use event sourcing.
 Event sourcing persists the state of a business entity such an Order or a Customer as a sequence of state-changing events.
 Whenever the state of a business entity changes, a new event is appended to the list of events.
 Since saving an event is a single operation, it is inherently atomic.
-The application reconstructs an entity’s current state by replaying the events.
+The application reconstructs an entity's current state by replaying the events.

 Applications persist events in an event store, which is a database of events.
-The store has an API for adding and retrieving an entity’s events.
+The store has an API for adding and retrieving an entity's events.
 The event store also behaves like a message broker.
 It provides an API that enables services to subscribe to events.
 When a service saves an event in the event store, it is delivered to all interested subscribers.

 Some entities, such as a Customer, can have a large number of events.
-In order to optimize loading, an application can periodically save a snapshot of an entity’s current state.
+In order to optimize loading, an application can periodically save a snapshot of an entity's current state.
 To reconstruct the current state, the application finds the most recent snapshot and the events that have occurred since that snapshot.
 As a result, there are fewer events to replay.

 ## Example

 [Customers and Orders](https://github.com/eventuate-examples/eventuate-examples-java-customers-and-orders) is an example of an application that is built using Event Sourcing and [[CQRS]].
-The application is written in Java, and uses Spring Boot.
+The application is written in Java, and uses [[Spring Boot]] .
 It is built using [Eventuate](http://eventuate.io/), which is an application platform based on event sourcing and [[CQRS]].

 The following diagram shows how it persist orders.